raylib-extras/RPGExample/README.md

 The example uses raylib as a sub module, so be sure that you have updated it.

 # State
-The current example is feature complete and would be considered in 'alpha' state.
-It has all the main features that are required by the game, it just needs more levels, monsters and items.
+The current example is feature complete and would be considered in 'beta' state.
+It has all the main features that are required by the game.

 # Features
 This sample has examples of how to do the following things in raylib